Saffron: South Asia

 Buddhist adepts wearing saffron-coloured robes, pray in the Hundred Dragons Hall, Buddha Tooth Relic Temple and Museum, Singapore.

 Conflicting theories explain saffron's arrival in South Asia.
 Kashmiri and Chinese accounts date its arrival anywhere between 2500 and 900 years ago.
 Historians studying ancient Persian records date the arrival to sometime prior to 500 BC, attributing it to a Persian transplantation of saffron corms to stock new gardens and parks.
 Phoenicians then marketed Kashmiri saffron as a dye and a treatment for melancholy.
 Its use in foods and dyes subsequently spread throughout South Asia.
 Buddhist monks wear saffron-coloured robes; however, the robes are not dyed with costly saffron but turmeric, a less expensive dye, or jackfruit.
 Monks' robes are dyed the same colour to show equality with each other, and turmeric or ochre were the cheapest, most readily available dyes.
 Gamboge is also used to dye the robes.

 East Asia

 Some historians believe that saffron came to China with Mongol invaders from Persia.
-Yet it is mentioned in ancient Chinese medical texts, including the forty-volume Shennong Bencaojing, a pharmacopoeia written around 300–200 BC.
-Traditionally credited to the legendary Yan Emperor and the deity Shennong, it discusses 252 plant-based medical treatments for various disorders.
-Nevertheless, around the 3rd century AD, the Chinese were referring to it as having a Kashmiri provenance.
+In the field of traditional Chinese medicine, it was first mentioned in the Yinshan zhengyao as an ingredient to treat "internal blazing of heart fire".
+Shennong Bencaojing, a pharmacopoeia written around 300–200 BC and traditionally credited to the legendary Yan Emperor and the deity Shennong, also mentions saffron among 252 plant-based medical treatments for various disorders.
+Nevertheless, around the 3rd century AD, the Chinese were referring to it as having a Kashmiri provenance through the Silk Road.
 According to the herbalist Wan Zhen, "the habitat of saffron is in Kashmir, where people grow it principally to offer it to the Buddha".
 Wan also reflected on how it was used in his time: "The flower withers after a few days, and then the saffron is obtained.
 It is valued for its uniform yellow colour.
 It can be used to aromatise wine."
+Saffron is a less common food colouring ingredient in local Chinese cuisines than safflower.